Amortized Analysis via Coalgebra: Composition of Amortized Data Structures

 implementing amortized queues in terms of a pair of stacks.
 The translation morphism $\sigFun_\text{s} \times \sigFun_\text{s} \to \sigFun_\text{q}$ would have to describe each queue operation in terms of a stack operation.
-However, implementing a queue operation may require more than one stack operation, popping all of the elements of the ``inbox'' stack in the case the ``outbox'' stack is empty.
-To allow each queue operation to perform arbitrarily many stack operations, we instead treat $\Coalg{-}$ as category indexed in the coKleisli category of the cofree comonad comonad.
-In the fibered category $\int^{\sigFun : \cat{coKl}(\mathsf{Cofree}_\catC)} \Coalg{\sigFun}$, the objects are the same as before, but the signature translation of a morphism from $(\sigFun', (\implObj, \implCoalg))$ to $(\sigFun, (\specObj, \specCoalg))$ now uses the cofree comonad on $\sigFun'$ in its domain, $\varphi : \mathsf{Cofree}(\sigFun') \to \sigFun$, translating the operations of $\sigFun$ to arbitrarily many $\sigFun'$ operations.
+However, implementing a queue operation may require more than one stack operation, popping all the elements of the ``inbox'' stack in the case the ``outbox'' stack is empty.
+To allow each queue operation to perform arbitrarily many stack operations, we instead treat $\Coalg{-}$ as category indexed in the coKleisli category of the cofree comonad comonad, $\Cofree{(-)} : \Fun{\Alg{T}}{\Alg{T}} \to \Fun{\Alg{T}}{\Alg{T}}$.
 This approach is the formal dual of recent work by Grodin~and~Spivak~\cite{grodin-spivak>2024-poly-morphic-effect-handlers} about algebraic effect handlers; in this sense, a translation morphism can be viewed as a ``coalgebraic coeffect cohandler''.